markmclaren/uPortal-start-helm/README.md

 This chart uses a very slightly modified version of [uPortal-start](https://github.com/markmclaren/uPortal-start/tree/kubernetes_proofofconcept).
 The modified version defaults to including support for accessing MariaDB and adds a new Docker image with some additional tools used to debug database and networking in Kubernetes (mysql-client, bind-tools and nmap).

 The *PORTAL_HOME* environment variable and config files (global.properties, uPortal.properties, notification.properties) are set via a Kubernetes ConfigMap.
-The uPortal instance is currently congfigured not to use CAS - because the version of CAS in uPortal-demo does not support external configuration (later versions do).
+The uPortal instance is currently configured not to use CAS - because the version of CAS in uPortal-demo does not support external configuration (later versions do).

-Also the Docker image command line is detemined by the Helm chart values.yaml.
+Also the Docker image command line is determined by the Helm chart values.yaml.

 ## Installation instructions